vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-eduk8s.rst

 The eduk8s operator should be able to be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.

 The cluster must have an ingress router configured.
-You need to ensure if necessary that any timeout specified on the inbound load balancer for the ingress is increased such that long lived websocket connections can be used.
+You need to ensure if necessary that any HTTP request timeout specified on the inbound load balancer for the ingress is increased such that long lived websocket connections can be used.
 Load balancers often only have a 30 second time.
 If possible configure the timeout which would apply to websockets to be 1 hour.

 If deploying the web based training portal, the cluster must have available persistent volumes of type ``ReadWriteOnce (RWO)``.
 A default storage class must have been defined so that persistent volume claims do not need to specify a storage class.
-It is required that any storage provider is configured such that a pod running as any user ID (rather than just the root user) can automatically write to the persistent volume.
+It is required that the cluster be configured such that a pod running as any user ID (rather than just the root user) can automatically write to the persistent volume.
+This last requirement is usually satisfied where the pod security policy admission controller has been enabled for the cluster.

 Testing of eduk8s has mainly been performed using Kubernetes 1.17.
 It has also been tested with OpenShift 4.3 (equivalent to Kubernetes 1.16).